FREE PRINTABLE: LOW CARB & KETO FOOD LISTGET IT NOW

 Video Showing How To Make Garlic Parmesan Shirataki Noodles:

-Scroll up a bit to see the video for this recipe -- it's located directly above the ingredients list.
+Tap here to jump to the video for this recipe -- it's located directly above the ingredients list.
 It's the easiest way to learn how to make Garlic Parmesan Shirataki Noodles!

 Nutrition facts are provided as a courtesy.
 Have questions about calculations or why you got a different result?
 Please see our nutrition policy.